Dress Shirt Pocket Styles

 Choosing a Dress Shirt with a Pocket

-The pocketless shirt is undoubtedly the most formal version.
+The pocketless shirt is undoubtedly the most formal version when it comes to types of dress shirts.
 The sleek, concise, and clean front makes it ideal for all formal events.

 In ceremonies or particularly solemn occasions, especially when it is necessary to wear a tuxedo, morning dress/tuxedo, or wedding suit for the groom, the shirt is usually characterized by a formal neckline and cuffs, so pockets are completely excluded and prohibited by elegant codes.